ge-wu/CMPT434/Assignment01/README.md

 also be terminated.

 ## Part 2
-Please check `partB.pdf`.
-(The writing part will now shown in this repository)
+Please check `partB.pdf` (the writing part will not show in this repository).